amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 ![Update Salesforce Opportunity When a recurring Stripe payment succeeds or is refunded](/imgs/project-n8n-stripe-salesforce/n8n-stripe-payment-salesforce-npsp-opportunity.png)

 > ⚠️ Just like Flow A, this only runs for **Access Paysuite migrated subscriptions**.
-So, if you're adapting to all payments, you will need remove URN checks.
+So, if you're adapting to all payments, you will need to remove URN checks.

 ### B1.
 Fetch the fully expanded Stripe invoice